Illuminati Taught Young Women to Trade in Sex

 Brown's excuse is that she was a helping a mother and invalid sister back in Arkansas.
 (Prostitutes generally don't come from wealth.)

-She laments she never really got the promised financial payoff: "I needed somebody to tell me how to treat a man in this situation, how to flatter and cuddle and coo.
+Her only regret: she never really got the promised financial payoff: "I needed somebody to tell me how to treat a man in this situation, how to flatter and cuddle and coo.
 I should have done it better."
 (19)

 Helen Gurley Brown became that person.
 She taught women how to parlay sex appeal into profit and control.
 She helped to transform feminine nature from love and devotion to calculated predation.